qubic/docs.qubic.org/docs/index.md

 # Welcome to Qubic Documentation

-Qubic is an innovative platform designed to revolutionize the world of decentralized computing and finance through its quorum-based computer (QBC) system.
+Qubic is an innovative platform designed to revolutionise the world of decentralised computing and finance through its quorum-based computer (QBC) system.
 Whether you're a developer, researcher, or enthusiast, this documentation will guide you through everything you need to know to start building and contributing to the Qubic ecosystem.

 ## Getting Started